');

 About Dryden, MI

-Dryden is a small community in Michigan with a population of 1,125 residents.
-The median household income is $68,199 per year, which is near the national average.
-The median age in Dryden is 40.8 years.
+Dryden is a small town located in Michigan with a population of 1,125 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $68,199 per year, which is 9% below the national median of $75,149.
+The median age of 40.8 years is close to the US median age of 38.9 years.

 Cost of Living in Dryden, MI